All-Out Sundays

 All-Out Sundays (also known as AOS or AyOS) is a Philippine television variety show broadcast by GMA Network.
-Directed by Miggy Tanchanco, it was originally starred by Alden Richards, Julie Anne San Jose, Rayver Cruz, Ken Chan, Rita Daniela, Gabbi Garcia, Christian Bautista, Aicelle Santos, Mark Bautista, Glaiza de Castro, Paolo Contis, Betong Sumaya, Miguel Tanfelix, Derrick Monasterio, Migo Adecer, Kyline Alcantara, Cassy Legaspi, Mavy Legaspi, Lexi Gonzales, Garrett Bolden, Golden Cañedo, Thea Astley, Jeremiah Tiangco, Jong Madaliday, Joaquin Domagoso, Kim de Leon, Shayne Sava, Vince Crisostomo, Radson Flores, Karl Aquino, Abdul Raman, Kakai Bautista, Boobay and Super Tekla.
+Directed by Miguel "Miggy" Tanchanco, it was originally starred by Alden Richards, Julie Anne San Jose, Rayver Cruz, Ken Chan, Rita Daniela, Gabbi Garcia, Christian Bautista, Aicelle Santos, Mark Bautista, Glaiza de Castro, Paolo Contis, Betong Sumaya, Miguel Tanfelix, Derrick Monasterio, Migo Adecer, Kyline Alcantara, Cassy Legaspi, Mavy Legaspi, Lexi Gonzales, Garrett Bolden, Golden Cañedo, Thea Astley, Jeremiah Tiangco, Jong Madaliday, Joaquin Domagoso, Kim de Leon, Shayne Sava, Vince Crisostomo, Radson Flores, Karl Aquino, Abdul Raman, Kakai Bautista, Boobay and Super Tekla.
 It premiered on January 5, 2020, on the network's Sunday Grande sa Hapon line up.
 San Jose, Cruz, Chan, Daniela, Christian Bautista, Mark Bautista, Tanfelix, Monasterio, Alcantara, Gonzales, Bolden, Astley, Sanya Lopez, Ysabel Ortega, Sofia Pablo, Allen Ansay, Zephanie, Michael Sager, Sean Lucas, Patrick Quiroz, John Rex Baculfo, Mariane Osabel, Jessica Villarubin and Hannah Precillas currently serve as the cast.

 The show is originally titled as All-Out Sunday.
 It is streaming online on YouTube, Facebook and TikTok.

 Overview

-All-Out Sundays is under the direction of Miggy Tanchanco.
+All-Out Sundays is under the direction of Miguel "Miggy" Tanchanco.
 The creative team is composed of creative directors, Caesar Cosme and Rommel Gacho.
 The latter is also the headwriter, along with Mcoy Fundales.
 Rem Zamora served as the stage director.

 The cast from the variety shows Sunday PinaSaya and Studio 7, along with the winners and contestants of the reality competition show The Clash, were carried over to join the show.

 In March 2020, the admission of a live audience in the studio and production were suspended due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed through livestreaming on YouTube and Facebook as All-Out Sundays: The Stay Home Party.
 It resumed original television programming on July 12, 2020.
 The show returned to studio filming on September 27, 2020.

 Singer Lani Misalucha joined the show on January 31, 2021.
 On February 14, 2021, actress Barbie Forteza also joined the show.
 On April 24, 2022, the live audience was brought back into the show.